Astro Boy

-Astro Boy has been adapted into three anime series produced respectively by the first incarnation of Mushi Production and its direct successor Tezuka Productions, with a fourth in development.
-The manga was originally produced for TV as Astro Boy, the first popular animated Japanese television series that embodied the aesthetic that later became familiar worldwide as anime.
+The series has been adapted into three anime series produced respectively by the first incarnation of Mushi Production and its direct successor Tezuka Productions, with a fourth in development.
+The manga was originally adapted for television in 1963 as Astro Boy, the first popular Japanese animated television series, which pioneered and embodied the aesthetics that have characterized anime in general.
 After enjoying success abroad, Astro Boy was remade in the 1980s as New Mighty Atom, known as Astroboy in other countries, and again in 2003.
-In November 2007, he was named Japan's envoy for overseas safety.
-An American computer-animated film based on the original manga series by Tezuka was released on October 23, 2009.
+In November 2007, the titular character was named Japan's envoy for overseas safety.

+In 2009, a Hong Kong-American computer-animated film based on the original manga series by Tezuka was released.
 In March 2015, a trailer was released announcing a new animated series.
 The success of the manga and anime series led it to becoming a major media franchise consisting of films including a major motion picture, a number of soundtracks and a library of video games.
-The series was also among the first to embrace mass merchandise including action figures, collectible figurines, food products, clothing, stamps and trading cards.
+The series was also among the first to embrace mass merchandising, which includes action figures, collectible figurines, food products, clothing, stamps and trading cards.
 By 2004, the franchise had generated $3 billion in merchandise sales.